THE NEW GILDED AGE (Part 2)

 The Myth and Mantra of COVID

 As I write this, to date the world has experienced 1,353,862 COVID deaths.
-For the sake of comparison, we average 2,000,000 deaths per year from Sepsis.
+For the sake of comparison, each year at least 1.7 million adults in America develop sepsis.
+Nearly 270,000 Americans die as a result of sepsis.
 A total of 1,486,608 deaths have been caused by HIV/AIDS.
 Indeed, measured by years of lost life, COVID was insignificant compared to ordinary flu, pneumonia, TB or other diseases.

 The chief significance of COVID were the political lockdowns, quarantines of the healthy, and neglect of the sick in the name of reserving healthcare resources for COVID.
 A probable majority of so-called “COVID deaths” occurred in nursing homes and “assisted living facilities,” where the average stay is around five months.
 In reality, our bodily biomes are full of viruses, mostly innocuous or neutralized by the immune system and many of them are coronaviruses associated with the common cold.